Gangster-turned-politician and his brother shot dead live on TV

 Incident was captured live on camera as brothers were answering questions being posed by reporters under police escort

-Gangster-turned-politician Atiq Ahmed and his brother Ashraf Ahmed were shot dead by three men posing as journalists in Uttar Pradesh’s Prayagraj in India on Saturday.
+Former MP Atiq Ahmed and his brother Ashraf Ahmed were shot dead by three men posing as journalists in Uttar Pradesh’s Prayagraj in India on Saturday.

+Mr Ahmed was a member of the Indian Parliament and the UP Legislative Assembly and had over 100 criminal cases registered against him.

-Mr Ahmed and his brother were being taken for a mandatory medical checkup at a hospital in local police custody when they were shot point-blank using semi-automatic pistols by the gunmen around 10.30pm on Saturday.
+Both him and his brother were being taken for a mandatory medical checkup at a hospital in local police custody when they were shot point-blank using semi-automatic pistols by the gunmen around 10.30pm on Saturday.

 The shocking incident was captured live on camera as the two brothers were answering questions being posed by reporters.